 Regardless of protection and uniforms, you will need a bat, ball, and wicket to play cricket.
 However, it is heavily recommended to use protective equipment, so we suggest also using:

 Cricket equipment is very unique, especially at the highest level of play.
-The Cricket bat is one of a kind, and heavily resembles an undersized oar.
+The cricket bat is one of a kind, and heavily resembles an undersized oar.
 The wicket is also one of a kind and is not utilized in any other sport.
-Therefore, it's very hard to replicate these things so having official equipment is vital to playing.
+It's very hard to replicate these things so having official equipment is vital to playing.

 The most important equipment to buy to play cricket would be: